geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 how fast can we get the four matmuls in BERT to be?

 ##### **Geohot** [[00:34:36](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=2076)]
-Because that's super useful, and it will help us get better ML perf time.
+Because that's super useful, and it will help us get better MLPerf time.

 ##### **Ignaciosica** [[00:34:41](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=2081)]
 Great.